 - Pulmonary, heart, and skin infections

 - Brain damage and loss of white matter

 Unfortunately, the percentage of people using hallucinogens increased in 2019.
 Out of the 6 million people who used hallucinogens last year², more than 2 million people in the United States, including adolescents aged 12 and older, used ecstasy.

-Here at Meta Addiction, we know just how common and prevalent addiction is and has become in the United States.
+Here at Meta Addiction Treatment in MA, we know just how prevalent addiction is and has become in the United States.
 That’s why we’ve made it our mission to provide a variety of treatment programs that equip our clients with the knowledge and support they need to make healthy decisions and achieve long-term recovery.